 “The deepest secret is that life is not a process of discovery, but a process of creation.
 You are not discovering yourself, but creating yourself anew.
 Seek therefore, not to find out Who You Are, but seek to determine Who You Want to Be.” – Neale Donald Walsch

 We live in a world where the theme of unworthiness shows up in all areas in life.
 As kids, we proudly show off our high marks and perfect behaviors knowing they will earn us praises and approval from adults, and as adults, we constantly judge and punish ourselves for our lack of wealth, success, relationships and others’ good opinions of us.
 In my healing and coaching practice, the most common story that is told over and over is the one of “I’m not good enough.”

 That was the story of my life as well for over 3 decades.
-Having grown up in an Asian culture in the 80’s where being an overachiever was encouraged, and the accepted, even celebrated method to motivate children was to subject them to harsh criticism and belittling (“who do you think you are,” “you are nothing until you prove your worth so you can be something,” etc), I not only internalized the disempowering belief of “I am not good enough,” but also I made sure it dominated and manifested in every area of my life without fail.
+Having grown up in an Asian culture where being an overachiever was encouraged, and the accepted, even celebrated method to motivate children was to subject them to harsh criticism and belittling (“who do you think you are,” “you are nothing until you prove your worth so you can be something,” etc), I not only internalized the disempowering belief of “I am not good enough,” but also I made sure it dominated and manifested in every area of my life without fail.

 As powerful as this, or any belief can be, it is only a belief and we can choose to liberate ourselves from it simply because it isn’t who we are anymore.
 If you are constantly battling with a similar story, I invite you to read and practice the following steps to take your power back from that belief.

 The first sign is always what we call a negative emotions.
 Our emotions are intelligent communications from our bodies to indicate to us whether a belief is in or out of alignment with who we are.
 How we feel at any moment is filtered by our thoughts and our thoughts derive from our existing beliefs.